Prev NEXT

 • It can crack when hit by a hard, sharp object like a meat cleaver.

-• Because it's so heavy, granite often requires additional structural support, especially in spans and cantilevers.
+• Because it's so heavy, granite often requires additional structural support with spans and cantilevers.

 • Once glued onto the cabinets, granite is quite difficult to remove, and may result in damage to the cabinets.